 The Office of Budget and Policy is responsible for policy development, strategic and program planning, program evaluation, budgeting, and accounting.
 Specifically, the office implements and manages the overall policy process within FTA; provides policy direction on legislative proposals (particularly reauthorization legislation); prepares and coordinates statutory reports to Congress; manages the development and implementation of the strategic plan and program plan; conducts program evaluations; develops and justifies FTA budgets to the Office of the Secretary of Transportation, Office of Management and Budget, and Congress; ensures that funds are expended in accordance with Administration and congressional intent; performs accounting for all FTA funds; and provides a full range of accounting services for the Office of the Secretary and other customers.
 Read about the Associate Administrator for Budget and Policy.

 FTA's Office of Communications and Congressional Affairs is the agency's lead office for media relations, public affairs, and Congressional relations, providing quick response support to the agency, the public, and Members of Congress on a daily basis.
 The office distributes information about FTA programs and policies to the public, the transit industry, and other interested parties through a variety of media.
 This office also coordinates the Administrator's public appearances and is responsible for managing correspondence and other information directed to and issued by the Administrator and Deputy Administrator.
-Read about the Director of Communications and the Director of Government Affairs.
+Read about the Associate Administrator for Communications & Congressional Affairs.

 The Office of Chief Counsel provides legal advice and support to the Administrator and FTA management and coordinates with and supports the Department of Transportation General Counsel on FTA legal matters.
 This office also is responsible for reviewing development and management of FTA-sponsored projects, representing the Administration before civil courts and administrative agencies, and drafting and reviewing legislation and regulations to implement the Administration's programs.
 Read about the Chief Counsel.